Skip to content

 Object lookup defines the ability to create a JSON-RPC interface to access dynamically created objects (or sessions).
 This object interface is brought into JSON-RPC scope with a object ID.
 This translates the Object Oriented domain (used in COM-RPC interfaces) to the functional domain (JSON-RPC).

-Object lookup will happen automatically by the generator when a method is found on the COM-RPC interface that returns an COM-RPC Interface also tagged as JSON-RPC interface as an out parameter and it is expected also a method that takes the same interface as input parameter is available to be able to destroy the created object.
+Object lookup will happen automatically when the @encode:autolookup tag is added to the interface that is to be the session object.
+The generator will look for methods return the session type as an out parameter as COM-RPC Interface (where the interface must in the same file and of course also must be tagged with @json) and it is expected that there is also a method that takes the same interface as input parameter to be available as well to be able to destroy the created object.

-The generated JSON-RPC interface will then automatically associate the method with the interface out parameter as a creation function for an object that implements the interface of the out parameter and will return an object ID for JSON-RPC to identify the created object.
+The generated JSON-RPC interface will then automatically (therefore the lookup method also described as auto object lookup) associate the method with the interface out parameter as a creation function for an object that implements the interface of the out parameter and will return an object ID for JSON-RPC to identify the created object.
 This object ID can then be used in subsequent calls on methods available on the type of the interface to indicate the object you want the function to be called upon. the JSON-RPC generator associates the COM-RPC method with the input interface pointer as the method that will destroy the created object, on JSON-RPC level the object ID to destroy is expected as an input parameter.
+In the JSON-RPC interface the object-ID will then for the function that creates the object be returned as output parameter and for functions to be called on an object the method for the JSON-RPC call should be the name of the interface (to prevent name clashes) and after that add "#< device is >::< object method name >" to specify the method to be called on the object and the object ID on which the method should be called on.
+But easier is to just generate the documentation for this interface with the document generator as that will include examples for all methods.

 Note this also works when the interface contains an event.
 You will then be able to register specifically for the events of a specific object ID and only receive the ones generated for that object ID.